Cionel Pérez

-Cionel Félix Pérez Viera (born April 21, 1996) is a Cuban professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Houston Astros, Cincinnati Reds, and Baltimore Orioles.
+Cionel Félix Pérez Viera (born April 21, 1996) is a Cuban professional baseball pitcher for the New York Mets of Major League Baseball (MLB).
+He has previously played in MLB for the Houston Astros, Cincinnati Reds, Baltimore Orioles, and Washington Nationals.
 He signed with the Astros as an international free agent in 2016, and made his MLB debut with them in 2018.

 Career

 Houston Astros

 Pérez played two seasons for Matanzas of the Cuban National Series.
-In September 2016, he signed a deal worth $5.15 million with the Houston Astros as an international free agent.
+In September 2016, he signed a $5.15 million contract with the Houston Astros as an international free agent.
 The contract was voided in October due an issue in his physical.
 On December 9, Pérez agreed to a new deal with the Astros worth $2 million.

-Pérez made his professional debut with the Single–A Quad Cities River Bandits in 2017.
-He was later that season promoted to the High–A Buies Creek Astros and Double–A Corpus Christi Hooks.
-In 21 total games (16 starts) between the three clubs, he posted a 6-4 record and 4.13 ERA with a 1.29 WHIP.
+Pérez made his professional debut with the Single-A Quad Cities River Bandits in 2017.
+He was promoted later that season to the High-A Buies Creek Astros and Double-A Corpus Christi Hooks.
+In 21 total games (16 starts) between the three clubs, he posted a 6–4 record and 4.13 ERA with a 1.29 WHIP.
 The Astros added Pérez to their 40-man roster after the season, in order to protect him from the Rule 5 draft.
-Pérez made his Major League debut on July 11, 2018.
-In 2019, he played for the rookie–level Gulf Coast League Astros, High–A Fayetteville Woodpeckers, and Triple–A Round Rock Express, going 3–1 with a 4.94 ERA and 58 strikeouts over 54 2/3 innings.
+Pérez made his major league debut on July 11, 2018.
+In 2019, he played for the rookie-level Gulf Coast League Astros, High-A Fayetteville Woodpeckers, and Triple-A Round Rock Express, going 3–1 with a 4.94 ERA and 58 strikeouts over 54 2/3 innings.
 Pérez appeared in 5 games for the Astros in 2019, going 1–1 with a 10.00 ERA and 7 strikeouts over 9 innings.
 In 2020 for Houston, Pérez made 7 appearances, registering a 2.84 ERA with 8 strikeouts in 6 1/3 innings of work.